Is SEE for me?

 When and where is SEE?
 How much does it cost?

 The Summer Engineering Experience for Girls (SEE) runs for two weeks in July from Monday through Friday, from 9:00 a.m. to 3:00 p.m.
 The program is held every day at Carnegie Mellon University.
-All girls who are accepted into SEE attend the program for free, and free lunches are provided every day.
+All students who are accepted into SEE attend the program for free, and free lunches are provided every day.

 How do I sign up for SEE?